BindBC/bindbc-opengl/README.md

 With this configuration, client code can make use of all core OpenGL types and functions up to OpenGL 4.1.
 At runtime, if the context supports OpenGL 4.1 or higher, the loader will attempt to load up to OpenGL 4.1.
 If the highest OpenGL version the context supports is lower than 4.1, the loader will attempt to load up to that version.

-To enable the loading of deprecated functions in the same configuration:
+To enable the loading of deprecated functions in the same configuration (replace the `0.1.0` `bindbc-opengl` version with the actual version you require):

 __dub.json__
 ```